Letters from Lodi

 A highly detailed system of sustainable winegrowing was conceived and created by the growers belonging to the Lodi Winegrape Commission, founded in 1991.

 In the agricultural world, sustainability is defined as a way of farming in a way that is not just environmentally and socially responsible, but also economically viable.
-In respect to the latter objective, pertinent to the wine industry: Farming grapes in a way that sustains agricultural businesses—especially family owned businesses—over the long haul.
+With respect to the latter objective, pertinent to the wine industry: Farming grapes in a way that sustains agricultural businesses—especially family-owned businesses—over the long haul.
 Leaving farms and people in better condition for future generations.
-In a long established, multi-generational wine region such as Lodi, where many families have been farming for over 100 years, long term sustainability means everything.
+In a long-established, multi-generational wine region such as Lodi, where many families have been farming for over 100 years, long-term sustainability means everything.

 What also distinguishes LODI RULES from other sustainable organizations is that it is not an "honor system" in which growers say words in support of sustainability.
 In this system, certification is granted only upon yearly audits of farming practices by an independent third party, Protected Harvest.
 It takes time and is costly, but wineries favor grapes from LODI RULES vineyards because certification is indicative of extra time spent in vineyards—hence, higher quality grapes.